pointblue/partners-iwjv/README.md

 Run `grunt watch` to have the build run every time a `.js` file is modified, added, or removed from the `app/` directory.

 ###Manually build the app
 Run `grunt build` to manually build the app.
+Usr `grunt build --verbose` to get more details as the build processes.